Orderization/black_souls_save_editor/README.md

 # License

-This project follow the MIT License.
+This project follows the MIT License.